romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the primary purpose of setting a security policy for a repository?
+Q: What is the primary purpose of setting a security policy for a repository?
 <details><summary>Show the answer</summary><p>

 - **To guide contributors on how to securely contribute and report vulnerabilities**